shahbaz36/CollegeGarage/README.md

-# PeripheralPawn
+# CollegeGarage
-"Unlock Value in Your Old Gear: Peripheral Pawn - Where Your Tech Finds a New Home!"
+"Unlock Value in Your Old Gear: College Garage - Where Your Tech Finds a New Home!"